Tubliy/Proj1-Signals-and-Systems/README.txt

 they will just be overwritten.

 Step 2: Installing Matlab
-    Matlab is a progamming language that is often used in engineering or mathematics.
+    Matlab is a programming language that is often used in engineering or mathematics.
 Their custom IDE can be downloaded at Mathworks.com.
-Follow the instructions that are given to you on the website to create an accound and download the needed software.
+Follow the instructions that are given to you on the website to create an account and download the needed software.
 After Matlab is installed, you may now open it.

 Step 3: Opening the folder with all the files